Seto Ware Ash Glazed Lipped JarSOLD OUT

-An ash glaze jar fired in Seto during the Muromachi period, and the Seto ware manufactured from Kamakura to Muromachi period (12C-16C) is called Ko-Seto.
-This piece is from the transitional period of Seto ware production from temples to household vessels.
+An ash glaze lipped jar fired in Seto during the Muromachi period, and the Seto ware produced from Kamakura to Muromachi period (12C-16C) is called Ko-Seto.
+This piece is from the transitional period of Seto ware supplied from temples to households.
 The decorative style up to that point has been lost, but a beautiful light green glaze has been obtained by improving the firing technique.
-It is thought that the bulging body with a beaked mouth was introduced from Tokoname ware after the Kamakura period.
+This bulging body with a beaked mouth called ‘Tobiguchi (kite’s beak) was probably introduced from Tokoname ware after the Kamakura period.
 In Seto, small jars of the same type have been excavated in the Oku-Tsubaki kiln and Magoemon kiln.

 - The description will be updated as our research progresses.